 At this point, your child will be able to read lots of simple words – and they’ll also know some very useful tricky words like you, me, of, the and are.

 During Year 1, children learn to read increasingly complex words with lots of different spelling patterns.
 They’ll carry on practising the phonics they learnt in Reception, but they’ll also learn words where the same sound is spelled different ways.
 Children find out that the long ‘o’ sound is spelled differently in words like road, hope, mango, old and toe.
 Or that the letters ‘ear’ sound quite different in the words hear, earth and heart.
 They’ll find out that the ‘s’ sound is spelled different ways in words like sit, scientist and whistle.

 On top of that, they’ll also keep on learning useful common tricky words like their, were and people, that can’t be sounded out using phonics.

 By the end of Year 1, your child will know how to read most common words in English.
 There’s a lot to learn this year, and most children still need to keep practising their phonics as they go through Year 2.

 Year 2 is all about practice!
 Most schools finish with formal phonics teaching in Year 1, and some children will be fluent, independent readers by the start of Year 2.
 Don’t panic if your child isn’t quite flying as a reader yet, though.
 This is very common!
 Most children need to keep practising their phonics and building up their reading stamina throughout Year 2.

 The right reading material at the right time

 Does it all sound a bit overwhelming?
 Don’t worry, you can support your child’s reading at home without being a phonics expert.
-Our personalised bundles follow the school phonics progression system meaning our materials contain the same sounds your children will be learning at school.
+Our book subscription for kids comes with personalised bundles that follow the school phonics progression system meaning our materials contain the same sounds your children will be learning at school.
 Using our expertise, we provide you with the right reading material at the right time.
 Learn more about our reading bundles here.